Sāvatthinidānaṁ.

 tasmiṁ aparapaccayā.

-The wisdom of the non-learner has arisen,
+The knowledge of an adept has arisen,

-It is the heartwood of the spiritual life,
+Regarding the heartwood of the spiritual life,

 Vidhāsu na vikampanti,